Home Viagra

 For most patients, the recommended dose is 50 milligrams taken approximately one hour before sexual activity.

-The dose can be adjusted as needed for effectiveness and tolerability.
-Viagra may be taken anywhere from 30 minutes to four hours before engaging in sexual intercourse.
+Doctors can adjust the dosage as needed for effectiveness and tolerability.
+Patients may take Viagra anywhere from 30 minutes to four hours before engaging in sexual intercourse.

-This medication can be taken with or without food.
-However, if Viagra is taken with a high-fat meal, it will take longer for its effects to work.
+People can take this medication with or without food.
+However, if someone takes Viagra with a high-fat meal, it will take longer for its effects to work.

 CYP3A4 Inhibitors

-A recommended starting dose of 25 milligrams is suggested for patients being treated with strong CYP3A4 inhibitors, including certain anti-infective medications such as ketoconazole, itraconazole, saquinavir, and erythromycin .
+Experts recommend a starting dose of 25 milligrams for patients being treated with strong CYP3A4 inhibitors, including certain anti-infective medications such as ketoconazole, itraconazole, saquinavir and erythromycin.
 CYP3A4 is an important enzyme in the body, mainly found in the intestines and liver.
-Clinical data showed that patients taking saquinavir or erythromycin in conjunction with Viagra were found to have significantly increased levels of Viagra’s active ingredient sildenafil in their blood.
+Clinical data showed that patients taking saquinavir or erythromycin in conjunction with Viagra had significantly increased levels of Viagra’s active ingredient, sildenafil, in their blood.

 Ritonavir

-In patients being treated with ritonavir (brand name Norvir), an antiretroviral medication used alongside other drugs to treat HIV/AIDS, the recommended maximum dose of Viagra should not exceed 25 milligrams in a 48-hour period.
+In patients taking ritonavir (brand name Norvir), an antiretroviral medication used alongside other drugs to treat HIV/AIDS, the recommended maximum dose of Viagra should not exceed 25 milligrams in a 48-hour period.

 Alpha-Blockers

 A starting dose of 25 milligrams is recommended for patients being treated with alpha-blocker medications.
-Alpha-blocker medications, such as terazosin and doxazosin, are used to treat high blood pressure and a condition called benign prostatic hypertrophy (BPH), where the prostate is enlarged.
-Viagra and alpha-blocker medications can both lower blood pressure, so taking Viagra with alpha-blocker medications can result in low blood pressure.
+Doctors prescribe alpha-blocker medications, such as terazosin and doxazosin, to treat high blood pressure and a condition called benign prostatic hypertrophy (BPH), where the prostate is enlarged.
+Viagra and alpha-blocker medications can both lower blood pressure, so taking Viagra with alpha-blocker medications can result in hypotension.

 Other Health Conditions

-A starting dose of 25 milligrams is also recommended for patients who are 65 years of age or older, have liver impairment (cirrhosis), or suffer from severe kidney impairment.
+Experts also recommend a starting dose of 25 milligrams for patients who are 65 years of age or older, have liver impairment (cirrhosis) or suffer from severe kidney impairment.

 Revatio Dosing for PAH